sandercox/AzureDNSManager/README.md

 ## Todo

 - Deletion of zone
-- Deletion of record
-- Deletion of line in record

 - Nicer dialogs for adding new records
 - Clearer notice on how to commit